9 Types of Corporate Videos Businesses Need in 2026

 Best for:

-- Corporate parties and internal events
+- Corporate parties, galas, and internal retreats

-- Networking or community events
+- Networking or community sponsorship events

 7. Testimonial Videos